pypa/hatch/docs/how-to/environment/dependency-resolution.md

 ## UV

- you're [using UV](select-installer.md), a different set of [environment variables](https://github.com/astral-sh/uv/tree/0.1.35#environment-variables) are available to configure its behavior.
+If you're [using UV](select-installer.md), a different set of [environment variables](https://github.com/astral-sh/uv/tree/0.1.35#environment-variables) are available to configure its behavior.
 The previous example would look like this instead:

 ```toml config-example
 [tool.hatch.envs.default.env-vars]